programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

 - Majority Vote (IAP-mv): The system evaluates all candidate prompts and selects the one that consistently produces the best reasoning

+## Prompt Decomposition

+Prompt Decomposition is the process of taking a complicated prompt and breaking it into multiple smaller parts.
+This is the same idea that is found in design theory and sometimes called task decomposition.
+Simply put, when we have a large complicated task, we break it down into multiple steps and each step is individually much easier.

 ## Meta Prompting

 It involves constructing a high-level “meta” prompt that instructs an LLM